PurdueCAM2Project/HELPSweb/source/people.rst

 Forest Inventory
 ################

-Use computer vision to calculate the sizes of trees (called diameter at breath height, or DBH).
+Use computer vision to recognize tree species and estimate their sizes.

 .. list-table::